0455

 Inflation causes (demand-pull vs cost-push), effects on different groups, and measurement appear in almost every series; 8 to 15 marks per paper.

 The Consumer Price Index (CPI) is a weighted index that tracks the average price of a representative basket of goods and services that a typical household buys.
-The percentage change in the CPI from one period to the next is the inflation rate.
+The percentage change in the CPI from one period to the next is the rate.

 Three steps the statistical agency takes.